What Are Azure Guest Accounts?

 azure.signinlogs.properties.app_display_name: ("Azure Portal" OR "Microsoft Azure Management")

-💡 Tip: Perform a quarterly review of all guest accounts using Entra ID Access Reviews.
-Any guest with no sign-in in 90+ days should be reviewed and likely removed.
+💡 Tip: Entra ID Access Reviews recur weekly, monthly, quarterly or annually - Microsoft documents the options but does not prescribe a cadence.
+Quarterly for all guest accounts is the EtcSec baseline, and any guest with no sign-in in 90+ days should be reviewed and likely removed.

 Remediation